prometheusresearch/rios/docs/source/sms_interaction_specification.rst

     :Type: String
     :Constraints: Required
-    :Description: This property is a reference to the ID of an Enumeration or Row on the Field that is defined in the associated Instrument Definition.
+    :Description: This property is a reference to the ID of an Enumeration or Row on the Field that is defined in the associated :doc:`Instrument Definition </instrument_specification>`.

 ``text``
     :Type: `Localized String Object`_